magneticio/vamp.io/content/product/use-cases/modernise-architecture.md

 ---
 date: 2016-09-13T09:00:00+00:00
 title: Test and modernise architecture
+menu:
+    main:
+      parent: "Use cases"
+      weight: 40
+      name: "Modernising your architecture"
 ---

 > "We want to switch to a NoSQL database for our microservices, but don't know which solution will run best for our purposes"